juliokrause/fluttercoffee/README.md

 This is my Flutter project about Coffee deals.
 The purpose of this project is to put into practice most of my knowledge about this framework.

-I'm using Google's firebase to do the user authentication and I'm storing information within Realtime database.
+I'm using Google's Firebase to do the user authentication and I'm storing information within Realtime database.

 ## Some pictures